AFLplusplus/AFLplusplus/qemu_mode/README.persistent.md

 ## 1) Introduction

-Persistent mode let you fuzz your target persistently between to addresses - without forking for every fuzzing attempt.
+Persistent mode let you fuzz your target persistently between two addresses - without forking for every fuzzing attempt.
 This increases the speed by a factor between x2 and x5, hence it is very, very valuable.